Biotech/Biomed Industry Unique Requirements

 - Show that you understand the regulatory pathway in your grant proposals.

-- For medical devices or treatments, determine whether your product fits within existing clinic protocols or whether a clinical protocol change would be needed for your product to be adopted.
+- Determine whether medical products fit within existing clinic protocols or whether a change would be needed for your product to be adopted.